Recoskie/core/README.md

 Thus you could follow the boot process of the operating system.
 In the past there use to be viruses that wrote to sector 0 on memory cards, and internal disks to infect other computers when the disk was inserted.

-The disassembler can be tried by running the Basic Live View file, but you would first need to download this project as a zip, or clone it.
 -----------------------------------------------------------------------------------------------
 You may also like the project JDissasembly which guides you through the process of taking a Microsoft, Linux, or macOS binary program apart and visualizing binary file formats.
 Also lets you see how boot sectors decompile and work.
 See https://github.com/Recoskie/JDisassembly